 Charades:

-To do this, provide students a list of hyperboles.
+To do this, provide students with a list of hyperboles.
 Then, have them partner up with someone.
 To play, they will act out the charade and have their partner guess what they are acting out.
 If students are struggling, they can even be given a list of options to pick from.
 You will be surprised at how creative students are!
-As students get more comfortable, they will even love to complete this activity as a whole class.
+As students become more comfortable, they will even enjoy completing this activity as a whole class.

 Bringing Books to Life with Examples of Hyperboles in Literature

-There are so many hyperboles in books!
+There are so many examples of hyperbole in books!
 Provide several options for partners or individuals to go through.
 Great suggestions include any by Shel Silverstein.
 Then, provide time for students to flip through the pages to find hyperboles.
-They can then draw or paint what the different hyperboles mean.
-Be sure to have students write the hyperbole on the paper and then they can be hung on the wall!
+They can then draw or paint what the different hyperboloids mean.
+Be sure to have students write the hyperbole on the paper, and then they can be hung on the wall!

 Creative Writing: